cantscript/CantScriptBlog/content/About/_index.md

 <br>

 A few more years after that I found myself at Jamf and just so happened that so did Zuludesk!
-At Jamf, Im a Consulting Engineer with a focus on Education and have become somewhat of a specilist in Jamf School.....even if I do say so myself 😂
+At Jamf, Im a Consulting Engineer with a focus on Education and have become somewhat of a specialist in Jamf School.....even if I do say so myself 😂

 Due to this and my long standing focus and interaction with Education customers, you'll find that this blog will include Jamf School heavily.
 This might be the only blog that'll be "Jamf School First" 🤷🏼‍♂️